A career path is not one straight line until you reach retirement.

 The flexibility of temping also could mean you can pick and choose when you work as well as earning some extra money.

-If you are looking for a recruitment agency, make sure to choose a member of the Recruitment and Employment Confederation website.
+If you are looking for a recruitment agency, make sure to choose a member of the Recruitment and Employment Confederation (external website).
 They’re covered by a code of practice that ensures high standards.

 Passionate about helping others and making the world a better place?
 If so, the non-profit sector could be for you.